Harm reduction in the United States: Safe consumption sites

 A safe consumption facility, or a safe injection site, is a supervised environment in which an injection drug user can inject externally acquired substances in the presence of a licensed health care professional.
 On-site staff may not assist in the injection of drugs, but may provide services like wound care, overdose monitoring, and safe supply.
 The CDC urges drug users to never use drugs alone to lower the risk of a fatal overdose.
 Safe injection facilities create a space in which users do not have to inject drugs alone and are in the presence of personnel who can administer naloxone or provide emergency medical care if needed.

 Legality

-The Third Circuit of the U.S. Court of Appeals ruled in January 2021 that opening of site for consumption of illegal drugs is a federal crime.
+The Third Circuit of the U.S. Court of Appeals ruled in January 2021 that opening of a site for consumption of illegal drugs is a federal crime.
 This decision was rooted in the Controlled Substances Act, which bans an entity from providing a space intended for illicit drug use.